train

 Sumo Experience

-Under the guidance of a real rikishi, you will have the chance to get in the ring (women and children are welcome too) and learn the fundamentals of sumo through hands-on practice, including shiko, suri-ashi, and tachi-ai.
-You can also challenge the wrestler in a friendly match—perfect for memorable photos and a unique story to take home.
+Under the guidance of real rikishi, you’ll step into the ring during this authentic sumo experience in Tokyo—welcoming women and children as well—and learn the fundamentals through hands-on practice, including shiko and suri-ashi.
+You can even challenge the wrestlers to a friendly match, creating unforgettable photos and a unique story to take home.

 End